 - Promote uniformity of work processes and naming conventions through selection of orders from standard lists

 - Enable patient care plans to be converted into executable processes via combinations of orders and tasks (care sets and order sets)

 - Initiate and automate processes performed by computers, computer accessories and machines

-- Create work lists that delineate and assign responsibilities to various care providers involved in direct and supportive care
+- Enable the creation of work lists that delineate and assign responsibilities to various care providers involved in direct and supportive care

-- Provide guidance on prerequisites and expected complications of tasks such as tests and procedures
+- Provide instructions and guidance on prerequisites and expected complications of tasks such as tests and procedures

 Orders as Means of Communication

 Patient care demands complex relationships between the direct care providers with each other and with the clinical support service providers plus also the clinical administration staff.
 The Order Entry System facilitates communications through data sharing and the dissemination of consults, requests, orders and instructions.
 In a computerized system, these communications initiate or automate work processes or tasks depending on the appropriate situation.
 The expected outcome of orders are:

 - the performance a task that was ordered